tulibraries/funcake_dags/README.md

 Open a browser and visit http://localhost:8010 to verify  Airflow server is running.

-On the initial startup, the dashboard may display an empty or partial list of DAGs and the status at the top may show the Broken DAG error message indicating that a connection or variable.
+On initial startup, the dashboard may display an empty or partial list of DAGs and the status at the top may show the Broken DAG error message indicating that a connection or variable.
 Create the connection and copy it's attributes from the [TUL Production Airflow Server Connections](http://localhost:8010/admin/connection/) or [TUL QA Airflow Server Connections](http://localhost:8010/admin/connection/).
 Create the variable and copy it's value from the [TUL Production Airflow Server Variables](http://localhost:8010/admin/variable/) or [TUL QA Airflow Server Variables](http://localhost:8010/admin/variable/).

 Specific Make targets and their descriptions are documented in [Airflow Docket Dev Setup](airflow-docker-dev-setup/README.md).